 6.1 The advice call is for half an hour only or as advertised.

-6.2 If the problem is too complex to give a complete answer during the telephone advice call, the solicitor will give preliminary advice and a quotation (if appropriate) for further work.
+6.2 If the problem is too complex to give a complete answer during the telephone advice call, the solicitor or adviser will give preliminary advice and a quotation (if appropriate) for further work.